Best Running Shoes Fully Reviewed & Compared in 2020

 Do you have any pronation issues to address?

-1. Check and see if there are wear patterns on the soles of your running shoes.
+1. Check and see if there are wear patterns on the soles of your shoes for running.
 If you over or under pronate you will notice excessive wear on certain parts of the shoe.

 2. Conduct the Wet Feet test.
 This is done by wetting the bottom of your feet and walking on cardboard.
 Once you do this examine and compare your footprint to see if you have any pronation issues.